 - Prolonged labor which stays more than 42 weeks

 - Pregnancy of multiple babies like twins, triplets or more

 It is important that you should be under medical supervision during the course of pregnancy to avoid any complications or health risks to you and the baby.
-One of the major ways to recognise fetal distress is by closely monitoring the heartbeat of the fetus.
-It will help to detect if the baby is receiving adequate amount of oxygen.
+One of the major ways to recognize fetal distress is by closely monitoring the heartbeat of the fetus.
+It will help to detect if the baby is receiving an adequate amount of oxygen.

-Treatment for fetal distress
+Treatment for Fetal Distress

 You will be closely monitored if the baby shows any change in the heartbeat.
-The treatment for fetal distress depends on the cause, severity of the issue, if it is during labour or not, weeks of Pregnancy etc. Emergency cesarean surgery is performed to save the baby if the underlying cause of fetal distress is fatal.
+The treatment for fetal distress depends on the cause, the severity of the issue, if it is during labor or not, weeks of Pregnancy etc. Emergency cesarean surgery is performed to save the baby if the underlying cause of fetal distress is fatal.